This set of Statistical Quality Control Multiple Choice Questions & Answers (MCQs) focuses on “Overview of DMAIC – 1”.

 d) Document process

-Explanation: Define step of DMAIC, consists of identifying or validating the improvement opportunity, knowing customer requirements, mapping process, and establishing project charter.
+Explanation: Define step of DMAIC, which consists of identifying or validating the improvement opportunity, knowing customer requirements, mapping process, and establishing project charter.

 4. DMAIC is often associated with ______